jonmikeli/covid-mobile/README.md

 TODO: diagram

+### Smart IoT
 The creative aspect of the proposed solution resides on the fact that there is no IoT device.
-That role will be played by an application embedded in a mobile application (phone application).
+This role will be played by an application hosted in a mobile application (phone application).

 ## Global architecture